You are here

 Overview of bacterial spot on stonefruit trees

-Bacterial spot on fruit trees is caused by several bacterial pathogens.
+Bacterial spot on fruit trees is caused by the bacterial pathogen Xanthomonas arboricola pv. pruni.

-Leaves develop small, angular, water-soaked spots at the tip and the end of the leaf eventually turn brown or black.
+Leaves develop small, angular, water-soaked spots at the tip, and the end of the leaf eventually turns brown or black.
 Centers of spots often fall out and are surrounded by a reddish margin.
 Severely infected leaves turn yellow and fall off.

 Fruits become pitted or cracked if infected early in the season.
 Late-season infections are shallower, giving the fruit a mottled appearance.